ezrantn/tweetify/README.md

 # Tweetify

-This repository offers an illustrative demonstration of a Twitter API clone, which is designed for **educational purposes and personal learning**.
-It's important to emphasize that this project is purely for fun and for the enrichment of individual understanding.
-While it mimics the functionality of Twitter's API, it's crucial to note that it is **not** affiliated with the official Twitter platform.
-Instead, it serves as a learning tool for exploring the concepts and mechanics behind building social media APIs.
+This is a Twitter API clone for learning, not affiliated with the official platform.
+It's for educational purposes and personal exploration of social media API concepts.

 ## Swagger
 The API documentation can be accessed at `localhost:3000/api-docs`.